mfasiolo/gamFactory/README.md

 ```

 <img src="gamFactory_files/figure-html/gamFactory-40-1.png" style="display:block; margin: auto" style="display: block; margin: auto;" />
-The higher the better, hence stacking seems to be doing sligthly better than the basic GAM.
-Obviously this is a fairly dumb example, whose only purpose is to illustrate how additive stacking works.
+The higher the better, hence stacking seems to be doing slightly better than the basic GAM.
+Obviously, this is a fairly dumb example, whose only purpose is to illustrate how additive stacking works.
 For example, we have not excluded holidays and both models do badly on those days.
 In particular, on the plot we see very negative likelihood values on Jan 1st, around Easter and around the 1st May bank holiday.

 Note that the `fam_stackProb` family can be used to create mixtures of more than two experts.
 For example, we could get the log-density of the basic model on the stacking set: